Category B

 In addition, you as a holder of a category B driving licence can drive a car with a trailer if the total maximum mass of the car and the trailer does not exceed 3,500 kg.
 For example, if the maximum mass of your passenger car is 2,000 kg, you may couple it with a trailer of up to 1,500 kg.
 This only applies if your car can tow a trailer that heavy (this information can be found on the registration certificate of your car).

 You can complete a theory course for a driver of a passenger car in a regular classroom or online.
-In the case of the latter, you must also take six contact-learning lessons with an instructor.
-At Liikluslab, you can complete a category B course online.
+The latter option has become popular nowadays, as you can study at your own pace, at a time and place that suits you.
+In this case you must also take six contact-learning lessons which the driving school organises either in the classroom or via a video bridge (e.g. Zoom).
+At Liikluslab, you can complete a theory course for category B drivers online.

 You can also prepare for a theory test – check and improve the level of your knowledge.
 The study environment will indicate the likelihood of passing the test (if interested, read more about the AI algorithms here).